-His experience in this area straddles all the facets of separation, from Court and Legal proceedings, Police assistance, Social Services, Education/Schools and CAFCASS.
+His experience straddles all facets of separation, from Court / Legal proceedings, Police assistance, Social Services, Education/Schools and CAFCASS.

 Nav brings to Dads Unlimited his vision, his values and a wealth of experience from having helped set up the Independent Police Complaints Commission; Senior positions from the NHS Chief Executive Scheme, as well as a host of strategic, tactical and operational roles from across Central Government, including the House of Commons, House of Lords and the Home Office.

-Nav regularly speaks on BBC Radio Kent, the BBC Asian Network, across BBC Local Radio, BBC Radio 5 Live, and Radio Ashford and has also appeared on the BBC’s Victoria Derbyshire programme.
+Nav regularly speaks on BBC Radio Kent, the BBC Asian Network, across BBC Local Radio, BBC Radio 5 Live, and Radio Ashford; and has appeared on the BBC’s Victoria Derbyshire programme.
 He has also written articles for The Independent, and The Huffington Post.

 Adam has lived in Kent for 20 years and has two children which he co-parents with his ex-wife.

 He is Senior Consultant for Redmandarin, a Sponsorship Consultancy, providing strategic and creative support to some global brands on how to use sponsorship to integrate their marketing, sales, and employee engagement activities.